-The Episcopal Café is operated by a team of volunteers who give their time to this ministry.
-Most of our work is done in teams, with teams devoted to news (The Lead), features (The Magazine) and spiritual reflection (Speaking to the Soul).
+The Episcopal Café is operated by volunteers who give their time to this ministry.
+Most of our work is done in teams, with teams devoted The Lead (news stories), The Magazine (featured writing), and Speaking to the Soul (daily spiritual reflections).

-John B. Chilton is an economist, who has taught in universities around the world and who now teaches at Virginia Commonwealth University in Richmond, VA.
+John B. Chilton is an economist, who has taught in universities around the world.
+He is a pioneer member of the Cafe team.
 He holds a B.A. in Economics from the University of Virginia and his PhD in Economics from Brown University.
-His academic interests are applied game theory, industrial organization, labor economics, public policy, and poverty.
+He and his wife, Carolyn, recently retired to Orkney Springs home of Shrine Mont where she grew up.

-Cara Modisett lives in Roanoke, Va., where she serves as music director at St. Elizabeth’s Episcopal Church and staff collaborative pianist at Radford University.
-She is also an adjunct English instructor and literary magazine advisor at Ferrum College.
-From 2014 until 2016 she served as Minister of Communication for Church of the Holy Communion (Episcopal) in Memphis, Tennessee and prior to that, she was communications advisor and editor of Epiphany for the Episcopal Diocese of Southwestern Virginia.
-She holds an M.F.A. in creative nonfiction from Goucher College and undergraduate degrees in English and piano performance from James Madison University.
-Cara was editor of the regional Blue Ridge Country magazine for five years; associate editor for city and regional publications for 12; and a reporter, producer and on-air announcer for WVTF public radio for more than a decade.
+Cara Modisett is an M.Div. student at Virginia Theological Seminary in Alexandria and postulant for holy orders (priesthood) in the Episcopal Diocese of Southwestern Virginia.
+She has served as music director at St. Elizabeth’s Episcopal, Roanoke; communications director at St. John’s Episcopal, Roanoke and Church of the Holy Communion in Memphis, Tennessee; and communications advisor for the Diocese of Southwestern Virginia.
+She holds an M.F.A. in creative nonfiction from Goucher College and undergraduate degrees in English and piano performance from James Madison University, and has worked as editor of the regional Blue Ridge Country, a reporter, producer and on-air announcer for WVTF public radio, staff collaborative pianist at Radford University and English instructor at Ferrum College.
 In summer 2015 she served as curator and writer for the Prayers of the People for the 78th General Convention of The Episcopal Church.
 She tweets at @CaraModisett.

 Speaking to the Soul

-Charles Wilson is rector of St. Philip Episcopal Church, an historic African-American parish, in Columbus, Ohio.
+Charles Wilson is priest at large in Columbus, Ohio.
 He is a graduate of Bexley Hall (Columbus) and a native of Holyoke, Massachusetts.
 He and his wife have two children in middle school and live in Columbus.
 Fr.
 Charles has served in diocesan leadership roles and is a member of The Gathering of Leaders.